Arcadia-Science/2025-asr-plms/README.md

 # Do protein language models understand evolution?
 Mixed evidence from ancestral sequences and ESM2.

-This code repository contains or points to all materials required for creating and hosting the publication entitled, *"[Do protein language models understand evolution?
-Mixed evidence from ancestral sequences and ESM2.]"*.
+This code repository contains or points to all materials required for creating and hosting the publication entitled, *"Do protein language models understand evolution?
+Mixed evidence from ancestral sequences and ESM2."*.

 The publication is hosted at [this URL]([https://arcadia-science.github.io/2025-asr-plms/]).